 a.
 Mainly used for constructing water retaining structures.

 b.
-It is also employed for repairing the damaged concrete surfaces.
+It is also employed for repairing damaged concrete surfaces.

 h.
 Hydrophobic cement

 a.
-When this cement is used in the preparation of concrete, the fine pores in concrete are uniformly distributed and thus the frost resistance and water resistance of such concrete are increased considerably.
+When this cement is used in concrete preparation, the delicate pores are uniformly distributed.
+Thus the frost resistance and water resistance of such concrete are increased considerably.

 i.
 Portland Pozzolana cement